John Maynard (film producer): Filmmaking

-From the nineties, Maynard focussed on the distribution and marketing of independent films which would otherwise have been limited to screenings in film festivals Well-known films he has worked with through the company Footprint Films include Lee Tamahori’s feature Once Were Warriors 1994 and Warwick Thornton's Samson & Delilah 2009.
-Footprint films was closed in 1998 after having distributed 14 New Zealand films including Peter Jackson's third feature Braindead.
+From the nineties, Maynard focused on the distribution and marketing of independent films which would otherwise have been limited to screenings in film festivals, through Footprint Films.
+Well-known films he has worked with through the company Footprint Films include Lee Tamahori's feature Once Were Warriors 1994 and Warwick Thornton's Samson & Delilah 2009.
+Footprint films was closed in 1998 after having distributed 14 New Zealand films, including Peter Jackson's third feature Braindead.
+In the 1990s, he mentored budding filmmaker Robert Connolly while he was still at film school, and Connolly later credited Maynard with having set his career "in motion".

 In 2011 Maynard and Ikin combined their production and distribution skills and set up Felix Media.
-This specialist production company focusses on feature films made by visual artists and on media environments including Angelica Mesiti’s installation at the 2019 Venice Biennale.
+This specialist production company focuses on feature films made by visual artists and on media environments, including Angelica Mesiti's installation at the 2019 Venice Biennale.
+Films produced by Felix Media include Coral, a work for the fulldome screen, by Lynette Wallworth; three multi-screen works – Citizen's Band, The Calling, and In the ear of the tyrant by Angelica Mesiti; and the trilogy of adaptations by William Yang – Friends of Dorothy, My generation, and Bloodlinks.